Knean/milosWebsite/README.md

 # MilosWebsite

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.
+This is a front end only sandbox version of the site

 ## Development server